getCUJO/QoOID/draft-ietf-ippm-qoo.md

 network quality relative to network performance requirements for optimal and unacceptable application performance on a given network for a specific application, typically expressed as a percentage.

+Optimal performance:
+: A performance beyong which further improvements in network conditions do not result in perceptible improvements in application performance or user experience.

 Requirements for Optimal Performance (ROP):
 : The network performance
-characteristics at which an application achieves optimal performance and quality, beyond which further improvements in network conditions do not result in perceptible improvements in application performance or user experience.
+characteristics at which an application achieves optimal performance.
 When network performance exceeds ROP thresholds, any sub-optimal user experience can be assumed not to be caused by the part of the network path that has been measured for QoO calculations.